-Geographic areas often have location pay differentials, making a huge impact on your potential earnings.
-There are some states that offer a higher salary and some with lower salary to interpreters and translators.
+Geographic areas often have location pay differentials, making a significant impact on your potential earnings.
+There are some states that offer a higher salary and some with lower salaries to interpreters and translators.

 Here’s a list of the average mean of annual earnings of interpreters and translators in every state according to the latest data from the Bureau of Labor Statistics’ Occupational Employment Statistics dated 2018: